sagemath/trac_to_gh/Issue 386.md

 # Issue 386: Enhance "attach <file>" in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/386

 Original creator: nbruin